 active.
 Add this code after the last line:

-Although we could animate the health property on the Player, we really shouldn’t.
+Although we could animate the health property on the Player, we shouldn’t.
 Characters should lose life instantly when they get hit.
 It makes it a lot easier to manage their state, like to know when one died.
 You always want to store animations in a separate data container or node.
 The tween node is perfect for code-controlled animations.
 For hand-made animations, check out AnimationPlayer.

 Assign the animated_health to the LifeBar¶

 animated_health variable animates but we don’t update the

 Number nodes anymore.
 Let’s fix this.